xiphiasrex/bg3-convert2toolkit/README.md

 - [ ] Add conversion for SpellSets.txt

+- [X] Add conversion for Rulebooks.lsx

-- [ ] Add conversion for Rulebooks.lsx
+- [ ] Add support for direct conversion of pak files

+- [ ] Add GUI version of converter

 ---